jerrychihchun/pseudo-profundity/README.md

 ## Results

-The RNN models outperform the MLP counterparts to a small extent.
-In addition, morphological normalizations, stemming in particular, prove to be effective in improving the performances.
+The RNN models outperform the MLP counterparts to a negligible extent in terms of accuracy.
+In addition, morphological normalizations, stemming in particular, seem to be effective in improving the performances.
 That is, stems alone contain the major (non-)pseudo-profound senses.
 Affixes, derivational and inflectional alike, are not as informative.

 <img src="./figures/result.png" width="500" height="334">